smash-transport/smash-hadron-sampler/README.md

                                 by "output_dir" in the config file.
     -s, --surface <file>        Optional parameter to overwrite the freezeout hypersurface file given by "surface_file" in the config file.
+    -q, --quiet                 Suppress the disclaimer and config parameters print-out.
     --version                   Print version of the sampler executable.

 Example usage: